KEEZDAO/KEEZ-Protocol-Documentation/docs/Guide/step-02.md

 You can add as many members as you’d like with any combination of permissions.
 Make sure to include all members needed for the multisig.
 :::

-The following Key Permission can be assigned DAO members:
+The following Key Permission can be assigned to DAO members:

 |Key Permission  |Description  |
 |---------|---------|